yingying0525/EventTeller/README.md

 EventTeller is an Event Detection and Evolution System.

 It crawls more than 30 news sites in China real-time (the time interval is 20 minutes now).
+The details about which website we crawled can be found in Wiki page.

 Features
 ==========